 I’ll try not to spoil it, but if you watch ‘Homeland’, and you are behind on it, then don’t read on.
 You’ve been warned!

 As for the finale, I’m pretty shocked.
 I didn’t see that coming.
 Occasionally I thought maybe they’d kill off Quinn, but then I’d think ‘no’… mostly because I didn’t have ‘Homeland’ pegged as the kind of show to kill off main characters.
 Brody aside, but that was different.
 They made a pin-cushion out of Quinn though, and they wrote him into a corner where there really was no way out.
-BUT… I prayed there would still be a way.
+Ah, well.

 You have to wait a little longer for breakfast when you make this Quiche Pie, but it’s so worth it.
 I recently made this Quiche Pie on a Saturday morning, and it was gone by the end of the day.
 We polished it off, just the two of us, in about 10 hours.
 That’s how good it is, and you could honestly eat this for any meal.
 Breakfast for dinner is the BEST, right?